 Counselors at HPU offer Solution-Focused Brief Therapy, which concentrates on finding solutions in the present and exploring one's hope for the future to find a quick and pragmatic resolution.
-Counselors (LPC, LPC-I, LPC-S, LPC-Associates, LPA, LSSP) provide counseling to support educational success.
+Counselors (LPC, LPC-1, LPC-S, LPC-Associates, LPA, LSSP) provide counseling to support educational success.
 Counseling interns working toward their Licensed Professional Counselor certifications work under the supervision of the University Counselor and/or a local LPC-Supervisor.
 All counseling sessions are confidential except where a legal requirement to report is mandated or where there is an indication there may be "harm" to self or others.
-Those needing long-term counseling will be referred to appropriate off-campus sources where the student may secure these services.
+Those needing long-term sources where the student may secure these services.